Bananenlimonade/stacking-crypto-kraken/README.md

 # Stacking Sats on Kraken

-First off: Here's to you, [Bittr](https://getbittr.com/) – you will be missed! 😢

-This script is not a full replacement for the incredible service Bittr offered, but it's a start:
-Automate your Stacking Sats process by regularly placing buy orders using the [Kraken API](https://www.kraken.com/features/api).

 ## ✋ Caveat

 You need to install the dependency [kraken-api](https://github.com/nothingisdead/npm-kraken-api), which is a third-party package.